 Hormones are chemicals responsible for a range of bodily functions, including appetite and metabolism, mood, growth and development, sexuality, and more.
 Hormones are produced by the endocrine system, which also includes multiple glands throughout the body.

-Research has shown that CBD may interact with other hormones in ways that could be beneficial, like positively affectinginsulin levels or decreasing levels ofcortisol, the stress hormone.
-However, we don’t have enough information to determine how CBD specifically interacts with certain hormonal birth control medications.
-We do know that CBD may interact with most medications in one common way, through liver enzymes.
+But we don’t have enough information to determine how CBD specifically interacts with certain hormonal birth control medications.
+We do know that CBD may interact with most medications in one common way: liver enzymes.

 Of course, with so little evidence, it’s hard to say if the effect is significant enough to worry.
 The effect that CBD has on these liver enzymes is only temporary, and many people find that CBD can be taken alongside their medications, as long as the doses are properly spaced out.

 Now for the important questions: Can you start taking CBD if you are already on hormonal birth control?
-Should you stop taking CBD to start birth control medication?
+And should you stop taking CBD to start birth control medication?
 Because we don’t have much evidence, the answers aren’t so simple.